IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     example-75778c488-rhjrx   1/1     Running   0          28s
     ```

-1. To reduce the number of pods, we need to change the specification: `oc edit deployment example`, and change `replicas: 2` to `replicas: 1`.
+1. To reduce the number of pods, we need to change the specification: `oc edit deployment example`, and under the `spec` section (not under the `status` section, change `replicas: 2` to `replicas: 1`.

     ```
     deployment.extensions/example edited
     ```

+    Note: The above edits the copy that is stored in Openshift.
+You may also edit your local copy of `Deployment.yaml` and re-apply it.

 1. List the pods to show only 1 pod is running: `oc get pods`